BillA-Dev/iOS-Portfolio-Ahmed22/README.md

 ## Java
 ### [Password Generator](https://github.com/BillA-Dev/PasswordGenerator)
-This was my first java project that involved UI desin.
-The sole purpose of the app is to generate secure passwords on the go.
-I know how hard it can be to come up with passwords on the spot
+This was my first advanced java project because it invovled the use of GUI components.
+Creating GUI is difficult in java but Eclipse has a nice plug in which allows you to drag and drop.
+The purpose of the app was to create strong passwords on the go.
+This is helpful if you cant think of passwords or are in a rush.
+The project allowed me to learn about GUI components in java.

 ![passwordGen](https://user-images.githubusercontent.com/79151733/161860099-e259cdda-467f-4f81-bd0f-6358381b9cf5.png)

 ### Cashier
-*I will not be linking a repo, this has sensitive database and password information*
+*I will not be linking a repo, this has sensitive database and password information* This is another project I made that doesnt really have a real purpose.
+The reason I created this app was to test mySQL databases, which I have been intrested in for a while.
+This app allowed me to learn how to connect java to mySQL and learn how mySQL data is stored.
 ![ADMIN](https://user-images.githubusercontent.com/79151733/161860091-61e14152-0d15-41b1-9dfa-4474125f2948.png)
 ### [Directory Watcher](https://github.com/BillA-Dev/DirectoryWatcher)
-This java project was by far the hardest.
-I had to learn about how directories work, how to watch a directory constantly, transfer data between classes, saving choices.
+This is my lasy java project and was by far the hardest.
+This project challenged me in many ways.
+For instance, I had to learn about how directories work, how to watch a directory constantly, transfer data between classes, saving choices.
 The intended purpose of the app was to clear clutter in your directory.
 For example, If you chose your download folder to be your watched direcotry the program would find the selected file endings and move them accordingly.
 ![watchDir](https://user-images.githubusercontent.com/79151733/161860107-616c25fa-264a-4916-af0c-d741e154674f.png)

 ## Swift